Skrylar/ImpromptuModular/README.md

 When **AUTOSTEP** is activated, the sequencer automatically advances one step right on each write.
 For example, to automatically capture the notes played on a keyboard, send the midi keyboard's CV into the sequencer's CV IN, and send the keyboard's gate signal into the sequencer's Write input.
 With Autostep activated, each key-press will automatically be entered in sequence.
 An alternative way of automatically stepping the sequencer each time a note is entered is to send the gate signal of the keyboard to both the write and ">" inputs.

-When Run is activated, the sequencer automatically starts playing in the current step position when **RESET on RUN** is not checked in the right-click menu, or starts at the first step when this option is checked.
+When Run is activated, the sequencer automatically starts playing in the current step position, provided **RESET on RUN** is not checked in the right-click menu; sequencers will start at the first step when this option is checked.
 All edge sensitive inputs have a threshold of 1V.
 In all sequencers, the duration of the gates corresponds to the pulse width (high time) of the clock signal.

 Many modules feature an **Expansion panel** to provide additional CV inputs for the module (available in the right-click menu of the module).
 An extra 4 HP is added on the right side of the module, thus it is advisable to first make room in your Rack for this.